federicociner/blog/README.md

    cd federicociner.com
    ```

-1. Install all required packages by running `npm build` in the root of the project, which will install all required modules to the `node_modules` folder.
+1. Install required packages locally by running `npm build` in the root of the project, which will download required modules to the `node_modules` folder.

 1. To run a local development server, run: